Lost Highway (film): Interpretations

 The film's circular narrative has been likened to a Möbius strip.
 Lynch described it as a "psychogenic fugue" and insisted that, while the film is about "identity", it is abstract and is left to the audience to interpret.
-He did not favor advancing a specific interpretation.
 However, when asked by an interviewer in 1997 whether Pullman's character is "trapped in [a] time loop, doomed to repeat his murders and mistakes forever and ever", Lynch replied, "Well, maybe not forever and ever, but you can see how it would be a struggle.
-Yeah, that's it".
-He assented to a comparison with the Buddhist conception of reincarnation, elaborating that "it's a fragment of the story.
-It's not so much a circle as like a spiral that comes around, the next loop a little bit higher than the one that precedes it".
+Yeah, that's it."
+He agreed to a comparison with the Buddhist conception of saṃsāra, elaborating that "it's a fragment of the story [...] it's not so much a circle as like a spiral that comes around, the next loop a little bit higher than the one that precedes it".

-Gifford, in contrast, endorsed a rational explanation for the film's surreal events.
-According to him, Fred Madison is experiencing a literal psychogenic fugue, a mental break which is manifested when he transforms into Pete.
-Arquette described her own interpretation: "to me, it's sort of a movie about looking at women through the eyes of a misogynist... so he's totally obsessed with her, can't love her enough, can't have her to himself enough, can't kill her enough times".
-She later elaborated: "He hates women, he doesn't quite trust her, even though she is his wife.
+Co-writer Barry Gifford, in contrast, endorsed a rational explanation for the film's surreal events.
+According to him, Fred is experiencing a literal psychogenic fugue, a mental break which is manifested when he transforms into Pete.
+Arquette described her own interpretation: "To me, it's sort of a movie about looking at women through the eyes of a misogynist... so he's totally obsessed with her, can't love her enough, can't have her to himself enough, can't kill her enough times."
+She later elaborated, "He hates women, he doesn't quite trust [Renee], even though she is his wife.
 He kills her but can't remember it, then he recreates himself as this virile young man and meets her again.
 And now, she actually wants to fuck him and she is in love with him.
 But even in this version, she is a dirty whore.
 In this man's mind, a woman is always the monster.
-No matter what".
+No matter what."

-Jeremiah Kipp of Slant Magazine called the film "an embodiment of a pensive male anxiety", and ascribed its mixed reception to the fact that "for some cultural reason it's easier for audiences to accept female hysteria than the insecurities of men".
+Jeremiah Kipp of Slant Magazine called the film "an embodiment of a pensive male anxiety" and ascribed its mixed reception to the fact that "for some cultural reason it's easier for audiences to accept female hysteria than the insecurities of men".
 Kipp noted that most critics interpreted the film as concerning the "distortion and reshaping of memory".
-Philosopher and critic Slavoj Žižek considered the narrative's circularity as analogous to a psychoanalytic process: "there is a symptomatic key phrase ['Dick Laurent is dead'] (as in all of Lynch's films) that always returns as an insistent, traumatic, and indecipherable message (the Real), and there is a temporal loop, as with analysis, where the protagonist at first fails to encounter the self, but in the end is able to pronounce the symptom consciously as his own".
+Philosopher and critic Slavoj Žižek considered the narrative's circularity as analogous to a psychoanalytic process: "There is a symptomatic key phrase ['Dick Laurent is dead'] (as in all of Lynch's films) that always returns as an insistent, traumatic, and indecipherable message (the Real), and there is a temporal loop, as with analysis, where the protagonist at first fails to encounter the self, but in the end is able to pronounce the symptom consciously as his own."
 He also interprets the film's bipartite structure as exploiting "the opposition of two horrors: the phantasmatic horror of the nightmarish noir universe of perverse sex, betrayal, and murder, and the (perhaps much more unsettling) despair of our drab, alienated daily life of impotence and distrust".